Going To The Source

 Part 65 of the Bhagavad Gita for Awakening

-Supreme abode.
-Brahman is That in which all things exist–have their being–so It is the ultimate abode of the Self.
+Supreme Abode.
+Brahman is That in which all things exist–have their being–so it is the ultimate abode of the Self.
 Right now we experience living far below this, though in reality we are always dwelling in Brahman.
 The Gita is telling us that even the embodied person can have the experience of dwelling in Absolute Consciousness.

-Eternal divine Spirit.
+Divine Eternal Spirit.
 Obviously Brahman is eternal, divine, and spirit, but these words have been put here as an indication that in the vision of God we will see that we, too, are eternal, and therefore always divine in nature.
 And that nature is pure spirit.

-The primal God.
-Not existing in time or space, there can be nothing prior to Brahman–or to us.
-Adidevam–literally the prime or first god–implies that there is a chain, a hierarchy of spiritual powers, of greatly evolved beings, devoted to the maintenance and evolution of the cosmos and those within it.
-These holy ones can rightly be called gods, but only Brahman is the Prime God, the God of gods.
 (Those who look upon the monotheism of the Bible in a simplistic and inflexible manner should consider these inspired statements of the prophet David: “God standeth in the congregation of the mighty; he judgeth among the gods” (Psalms 82:1).
 “For the Lord is a great God, and a great King above all gods” (Psalms 95:3).
 “O give thanks unto the God of gods: for his mercy endureth for ever” (Psalms 136:2).

-All the seers.
+All the sages.
 All the rishis, the seers, have known God–not just known about God–and they have said all the foregoing to be true.
 Arjuna says this because the worthy seeker-aspirant takes into serious account the words of those who have gone before him in the search for God.
 He will not be a slave of dogmatism or a blind believer, but he will provisionally accept the likelihood of the statements of Brahman-knowers until he comes to know for himself their truth and value.

-You Yourself.
-Not only have the sages told us the truth of Brahman, Brahman Itself from deep within our consciousness has caused the intuition of these spiritual facts to arise into our minds and hearts.
-In this way, as Patanjali assures us, Brahman “is guru even of the ancients” (Yoga Sutras 1:26)–and us, as well.
+You yourself.
+Not only have the sages told us the truth of Brahman, Brahman itself from deep within our consciousness has caused the intuition of these spiritual facts to arise into our minds and hearts.
+In this way, as Patanjali assures us, Brahman “is guru even of the ancients” (Yoga Sutras 1:26), and us, as well.

-In a final declaration of faith Arjuna says: “All this which You speak to me, Krishna, I believe to be true.
-Indeed, neither the gods nor the demons, O Bhagavan [Lord God], know Your manifestation” (10:14).
 Even highly evolved intelligences, whether positive or negative, can never know the full truth of God.
-Only those who have risen far higher and beheld God in a profound knowing that surpasses all other knowledge can truly KNOW.
+Only those who have risen far higher and beheld God in a profound knowing that surpasses all other knowledge can truly know.

 Appealing to God

-“Please describe without reserve the divine self-manifestations by which You pervade these worlds, and abide in them.
-How may I know You, O Yogi, constantly meditating on You?
-And in what various aspects of being are You to be thought of by me, O Bhagavan?
-Explain to me further in detail Your power and manifestation.
-I am never satiated with hearing your nectar-like words” (10:16-18).
+Please describe completely your divine self-manifestations by which manifestations you pervade the worlds and abide in them.
+How may I know you, O Yogi, constantly meditating on you?
+And in what aspects of your Being are you to be thought of by me, O Bhagavan?
+Explain to me further in detail your powers and manifestations.
+I am never satiated with hearing your amrita-like words (10:16-18).

-God is not just behind all things, He is dwelling in all things as their ultimate Self.
-Since we are not beholding God directly in His essential Being, Arjuna asks to know what things in relative existence reveal the many aspects of God’s Being.
+God is not just behind all things, he is dwelling in all things as their ultimate Self.
+Since we are not beholding God directly in his essential Being, Arjuna asks to know what things in relative existence reveal the many aspects of God’s Being.

 The revelation

-Krishna starts right at the top with the words: “I am the Self, abiding in the heart of all beings.
-And I am the beginning and the middle of beings, and the end as well” (10:20).
 If he had stopped there he would have covered everything in those few words, words that by now I hope need no commentary or expansion.

-“Of the perfected, the sage Kapila” (10:26).
 Kapila was the formulator of the Sankhya philosophy on which the Yoga philosophy is based.
 The Gita itself is an exposition of Sankhya philosophy.
 Sankhya is mentioned specifically five times in the Gita, and the second chapter of the Gita is entitled “Sankhya Yoga.”

 The conclusion

-“There is no end to My divine manifestations.
-This has been declared by Me as an example of the extent of My manifestations.
-Whatever manifested being that is glorious and vigorous, indeed, understand that in every case he originates from a fraction of My splendor.
-But what is this extensive knowledge to you, Arjuna?
-I support this entire universe constantly with a single fraction of Myself” (10:40-42).
+There is no end to my divine manifestations.
+But this has been declared by me to exemplify the extent of my manifestations.
+Whatever is glorious or prosperous or powerful, in every instance understand that it springs from but a fraction of my radiant Power.
+But what is this extensive knowledge to you?
+I ever support this whole world by just one portion of myself (10:40-42).

 Jaya Bhagavan!